Thanks for checking out my low-budget homepage!

-I have both a CS and humanities background, and most of my career has revolved around near- and long-term impacts of AI on society.
-I try to understand how the dynamics of AI development can shape societal outcomes, and I try to spend as much time as possible with ethics, safety, and policy researchers.
+My main focus is research, but most of my career has revolved around near- and long-term impacts of AI on society.
+I’m interested in how the dynamics of AI development can shape outcomes for people, and I try to spend as much time as possible with ethics, safety, and policy researchers.

 I have a certificate in CS from Worcester State from when I was 12, and a BS/BA in Applied Math and Political Science from Yale.

-I'm interested in pushing the bounds of the types of tasks that AI can address; in the near term, I'm interested in (1) real-world robotics; (2) generative pre-training; (3) the interactions between technology and policy in determining AI outcomes.
+In the near term, I'm interested in (1) generative models for all modalities; (2) learning a distribution of environments and tasks to meta-learn in; (3) the interactions between technology and policy in determining AI outcomes.

 I was formerly Director of AI at Axon, where I ran Axon Research, a group of a dozen folks conducting ML research and policy work to advance transparency and accountability in policing via bodycam footage.
 We worked on video categorization to enable citizens to get bodycam footage faster, and for communities to hold officers accountable for poor behavior.

-The ethics side of our work is incredibly important and I was responsible for the efforts at Axon to establish an AI Safety/Ethics Board and a blanket ban on facial recognition on body-worn cameras.
+The ethics side of our work is incredibly important and I was responsible for the efforts at Axon to establish an AI Safety/Ethics Board and a blanket ban on facial recognition on body-worn cameras, later backed by the first report from the Ethics Board.

 I started and was CEO of Dextro, a deep learning company in video categorization.
 We started in the media space, but were pulled into body-worn camera footage by the Chief Data Science office of the Obama White House in 2015.
 Body-worn cameras were rolled out as a way to provide accountability for officer misconduct, but there are so many of them producing so much footage every day that communities couldn't separate random footage from actual citizen interactions.
 In 2017, Axon acquired us and rebranded Dextro's product as Axon AI.